ajroach42/ajroach42.github.io/_posts/2017-12-20-steps-towards-a-web-without-the-internet.md

 - Beaker also lets as a way to create/host DATs.
 - Once you have created a DAT, anyone who visits it can re-host it.
 - If you make changes, and they are online, their version will update automatically.
-- This does not require an internet connection, and can be done entirely peer-to-peer over an intranet.
+- This does not require an internet connection, and can be done entirely peer-to-peer over an intranet (that is, a local network, without the internet.)

 I want to take advantage of that.
 The principal problem that prevented our servers from becoming a network was syncing between nodes.
 Content published on one node did not easilly sync to other nodes, and bi-directional sync was almost impossible.